Fast track your treatment

 Over-the-counter pain relievers, such as ibuprofen or naproxen, can help to reduce pain and inflammation.
 Sometimes, a stronger prescription medication may be needed.
 Your doctor may also recommend a local anaesthetic or corticosteroid injection to help reduce inflammation and pain.

-Steroid injections, such as corticosteroids, can be used to reduce inflammation and pain in the shoulder.
+Otherwise known as corticosteroids, steroid injections can be used to reduce inflammation and frozen shoulder pain.
 These injections can be given directly into the shoulder joint or into the soft tissue around the shoulder.
-Steroid injections can provide significant relief from symptoms; however, the effects are usually temporary and may need to be repeated.
+Steroid injections can provide significant relief from symptoms, yet the effects are usually temporary and may need to be repeated.

-Exercises can be an effective way to improve the range of motion and reduce pain in people with frozen shoulder.
+Exercises can be an effective way to improve the range of motion and reduce frozen shoulder pain.
 A physiotherapist can teach you exercises to help improve your range of motion and strengthen the muscles that support your shoulder.
 These exercises are usually done in a step-by-step progression and will be gradually increased in intensity and complexity as the shoulder improves.

 Other therapies, such as acupuncture or massage, may also be beneficial in managing pain, reducing inflammation and improving range of motion.
 Consult with your doctor before trying any other alternative treatment options.

-Manipulation under anaesthesia (MUA) is a procedure that is performed under general anaesthesia, where the shoulder joint is manipulated to help improve the range of motion.
-We may use this procedure when the shoulder is severely stiff and has not responded to other treatments.
-We usually do the procedure on an outpatient basis and recovery may take several weeks.
+Manipulation under anaesthesia (MUA) is a procedure that is performed under general anaesthesia, where your shoulder joint is manipulated to help improve the range of motion.
+Your consultant may use this procedure if your shoulder is severely stiff and has not responded to other treatments.

-Arthroscopy is a minimally invasive (keyhole) surgical procedure that uses a small camera to view the inside of the shoulder joint.
+A shoulder arthroscopy is a minimally invasive (keyhole) surgical procedure that uses a small camera to view the inside of the shoulder joint.
 The surgeon can then use small instruments to remove any scar tissue or adhesions that are causing the restriction in motion.
-We may do this procedure under local anaesthesia or general anaesthesia and it has a relatively short recovery time.
+This procedure may be performed under local anaesthesia or general anaesthesia and it has a relatively short recovery time.

 Many people want to know if there is a way to cure frozen shoulder quickly.
 Unfortunately, there is no one-size-fits-all answer to this question.
 The recovery time for frozen shoulder can vary depending on the severity of the condition and the specific treatment plan that is used.